CKDev/digital-learn-training/README.md

 ## Other things to know, tricky areas of this application

+We changed the language a little bit and now have Trainings and Courses.
+However, in the app the models are Courses (Trainings) and CourseMaterials (Courses).
+At some point it would be nice to fix this, but it's a bit of work for sure.

 ...

 TODO: We don't have a strikethrough font, remove from ckeditor.